TheNooodle/MinishootRandomizer/README.md

 ### Hosting an AP server

 * Download the AP World [here](https://github.com/TheNooodle/Archipelago/releases).
-    * If you have to use the version compatible with `v0.5.0` of Archipelago, don't forget to rename the `.apworld` to `minishoot.apworld`.
 * Go over your root Archipelago directory, and put the `.apworld` file in the `custom_worlds` directory.
 * Also in the Archipelago directory, put the players `.yaml` files in the `Players` folder
     * The `archipelago-template.yaml` file in the [release assets](https://github.com/TheNooodle/MinishootRandomizer/releases) should document every available settings.
     * For more info, head over the Archipelago website/Discord server.
-* Execute `ArchipelagoGenerate.exe` to generate the seed.
+* Execute `ArchipelagoLauncher.exe`, and click on "Generate" to generate the seed.
-* To start hosting the game, execute `ArchipelagoServer.exe output/<seed-zip-file>`, where `<seed-zip-file>` is the generated file from the step before.
+* To start hosting the game, execute `ArchipelagoLauncher.exe`, and click on "Host" to host your seed.
+    * As an alternative, you can upload the `.zip` file created when you clicked on "Generate" to [this URL](https://archipelago.gg/uploads) to let `archipelago.gg` host your game.
+    * The zip file is located in the `output` folder by default.

 ### Joining an AP server